All Collections

 The Boutique knew that their Instagram following was a younger audience, and Facebook appealed to a slightly older customer.
 Rather than post the same content across both social media accounts, they tailored their approach to deliver the most relevant content to their customers.

-As lockdowns ended, people became less active on social media as they got back out into the world..
-The Boutique was seeing likes but no comments.
-So they began to engage more by asking questions on their posts and hosting polls using Stories.
+The Boutique has also seen periods when they were getting likes but no comments. to resolve this they began to engage more by asking questions on their posts and hosting polls using Stories.
 Tips and tutorials for replicating salon fresh looks at home, or maintaining a new colour, gave followers an extra reason to engage and ask questions and helped clients get to know the stylists and technicians behind the chair.
-They saw that the deeper engagement from comments and polls drove better reach, sales of their products, and increased bookings for reopening.
+As a result of this they saw that the deeper engagement from comments and polls drove better reach, sales of their products, and increased bookings for reopening.

 How you can succeed with social like The Boutique